Lights Please

-"Lights Please" is a song by American rapper J. Cole, released on June 15, 2009 from his second mixtape, The Warm Up.
+"Lights Please" is the debut single by American rapper J. Cole, released on June 15, 2009 from his second mixtape, The Warm Up.
 The song was later released as a single on November 24, 2009 and appeared on his debut studio album, Cole World: The Sideline Story (2011).

 Background

 "Lights Please" was the first song that was heard by his manager Mark Pitts, who later played it for Jay-Z. Pitts said in a 2011 interview, "I went to Jay's house and said, 'I'm going to play you one thing,' and I played him "Lights Please."
 Prior to Jay-Z reaction to the song, he called Cole and set up a meeting the next morning.
-The meeting lead to signing the rapper to Roc Nation, an achievement Cole had been striving for since attending college.
+The meeting led to Cole signing with Roc Nation, an achievement Cole had been striving for since attending college.

 Although the song appeared on The Warm Up, Cole initially planned for it to be on his debut album.
 "I was performing the song in front of most of these people [who] didn't really know me they might have heard [of me].
 I was like, 'I'm about to do this song.
 I wanna do something for y'all it's called "Lights Please."
 Even if I drop my album in 2012 this gonna be on the album."
 I said that not really knowing that my album would really almost drop in 2012.
 I said it just as a joke, but I was serious."
 Cole also said in interview, "when history is told 10, 15 years from now, 20, 30, 40 years from now, it's important that they know that song was a big part of my career.
 I wanted to do that song justice, it deserved more than [a mixtape track]."